Boilers - central heating and hot water for your home

 Homes which suit combi boilers

-Combi boilers are cost effective and energy efficient, as well as compact.
-They don't require a water storage tank (usually in the loft) or a hot water cylinder, making them ideal for properties with limited space.
-They provide best-in-class energy efficiency Combi boilers are one of the most popular boiler types fitted in the UK today.
+Modern combi boilers are highly energy efficient and compact.
+They don't require a water storage tank or a hot water cylinder, making them ideal for properties with limited space.
+They provide best-in-class energy efficiency combi boilers are one of the most popular boiler types fitted in the UK today.